Diet, Health, and the Environment

 Dietary choice is a key determinant of both health outcomes and environmental impacts.
 Human food systems play a key role in climate change, globally contributing about a quarter of all greenhouse gas emissions.
 Given the scale of both environmental and nutritional problems, solutions that could address both are desperately needed.
 Our research examines the interface between diet, health outcomes, and environmental impacts.

 Triple Bottom Line: Carbon Footprint, Healthfulness, and Cost of Diets: In this study, we study the effects of simple dietary changes on three different outcomes: carbon footprint, healthfulness, and cost of diet.
-Using a nationally representative U.S. sample, we first identify who might be willing to change their diet if national dietary guidance where to include information about environmental sustainability.
+Using a nationally representative U.S. sample, we first identify who might be willing to change their diet if national dietary guidance were to include information about environmental sustainability.
 Then we calculate the outcomes if those people were to replace all or a portion of beef in their diets with chicken or meats with plant protein foods.
 We find that hypothetical replacements in a small percentage (16%) of individuals can modestly reduce the national food-related carbon footprint.
 Moreover, these substitutions can modestly improve diet quality and reduce diet costs for individuals who make changes.

 Diet and Planetary Health.
 We presented a series of papers on the impacts of diet on climate and health outcomes at the American Society for Nutrition's 2019 annual conference.
 In one paper, we analyzed the impact that a single change in one's diet could have on the emission of greenhouse gases.
 A second paper outlined a method for analyzing health and environmental impacts from usual dietary intakes with data from only two 24-hour recalls on each individual.
 A third paper analyzed the greenhouse gas emissions and nutritional quality of vegan, "paleo," and other popular diets.

 Carbon footprint of US diets.
 In this study, we analyze the carbon footprint of US diets and estimate how it relates to nutritional quality.
 To do this, we link data from the life cycle assessment literature on the greenhouse gas emissions from food production to nationally representative diets reported in the National Health and Nutrition Examination Survey.
-We find that diets with the lowest-impacts are healthier overall than those with the highest impacts.
+We find that diets with the lowest impacts are healthier overall than those with the highest impacts.

 SNEB position paper.
 Improving the nutritional health of a population is a long-term goal that requires ensuring the long-term sustainability of the food system.
 In this position paper of the Society for Nutrition Education and Behavior, we argue that environmental sustainability should be inherent to dietary guidance.
 We discuss current environmental trends, how they threaten long-term food security, and how dietary choices can help address the problem.